g-duan/duan-academic/content/publication/journal-article-PoF2024-vegetation/index.md

 slides: example
 ---

-This paper belongs to [Flow and Civil Structures](https://pubs.aip.org/pof/collection/258879/Flow-and-Civil-Structures) of Physics of Fluids.
+This paper belongs to [Fluid-Structure Interaction](https://pubs.aip.org/pof/collection/375715/Fluid-Structure-Interaction) of Physics of Fluids.

 {{% callout note %}}
 Create your slides in Markdown - click the *Slides* button to check out the example.